sn8k/CashMachiine/user_manual.md

 - Set `KYC_HOST` to control the bind address of the KYC service (defaults to `127.0.0.1`).
 - Run `./setup_env.sh` (Linux/Mac) or `setup_env.cmd` (Windows) to install Python dependencies; the Windows script now invokes `tools\\log_create_win.cmd` to create log directories.
 - Use `./remove_env.sh` or `remove_env.cmd` to uninstall these dependencies.
-- Run `setup_full.cmd` for an interactive Windows setup including database creation and a Python virtual environment; it now records service URLs and API keys in `.env`, invokes `tools\\log_create_win.cmd` at startup, installs UI dependencies and builds the frontend.
+- Run `setup_full.cmd` for an interactive Windows setup including database creation and a Python virtual environment; run it with administrator privileges.
+It now records service URLs and API keys in `.env`, invokes `tools\\log_create_win.cmd` at startup, installs UI dependencies and builds the frontend.
 The script rolls back on any failure by dropping the database, uninstalling dependencies and stopping containers while logging errors to `logs\setup_full.log`.
 Use `--silent` to accept defaults, `--config <file>` to supply answers, or `--seed` to execute SQL seed files without prompting.
 All output is logged to `logs\setup_full.log`.
 Use `remove_full.cmd` with the same flags to uninstall, remove the environment, drop the database, purge these credentials, delete UI `node_modules` and `.next` directories, stop and remove the TimescaleDB container, and uninstall Python, pip, PostgreSQL, Docker Desktop and Node.js via Chocolatey.
 Both scripts now capture the database password via a PowerShell secure prompt that hides the input.
 - After base migrations, `setup_full.cmd` applies warehouse schema migrations from `db/migrations/warehouse/*.sql`.
 - After migrations, `setup_full.cmd` can optionally execute seed SQL files from `db/seeds/*.sql` (admin user, demo accounts) to populate sample data.
 - The script then verifies the database schema with `php admin\\db_check.php` and aborts if inconsistencies are found.